 Here's some alternatives to Cloudflare, depending on use-case:

 - Website Speed: If your target audience is in North America or Europe, Cloudflare isn't likely to provide much of a speed benefit.
 If you're using WordPress, try using our optimization guide here instead: our server optimizations are compatible with common caching plugins like WP Super Cache and WP Rocket.

 - Want a static file CDN: Try out a CDN that doesn't take over your DNS instead, like MaxCDN, BunnyCDN, or RocketCDN.
-Please consult the documentation for your caching system (ex: WP Super Cache or WP Rocket for WordPress) to learn how to integrate them
+Please consult the documentation for your caching system (ex: WP Super Cache or WP Rocket for WordPress) to learn how best to integrate.

 - Security: We use the Imunify360 security layer on our shared servers (and it's available to purchase for our VPS offerings as well).
 This provides more functionality than Cloudflare's firewall and is built in!